teemtee/tmt/docs/overview.rst

     for requesting the reboot, variables ``REBOOTCOUNT`` and ``RSTRNT_REBOOTCOUNT`` contain number of reboots as well.

+TMT_TEST_RESTART_COUNT
+    This variable contains number of times the test was restarted.
+Such restarts may be consequence of guest reboot, in which case ``TMT_REBOOT_COUNT`` gets incremented as well, or test crashed and has been restarted.
+Value is set to ``0`` when the test starts for the first time.

+    .. versionadded:: 1.33

 TMT_TOPOLOGY_BASH, TMT_TOPOLOGY_YAML
     Paths of files describing existing guests, their roles and the guest on which the test is running.
 Format of these files